 But it does NOT have to happen to you.

 By asking the right questions during the interview, you can determine if the job is the right fit for you, as a new grad.
 Specific questions about mentorship, productivity, and orientation are important, but knowing what the answers actually mean are key to determining if the job is what you are looking for.

 At our first assignment, we asked about productivity during the interview, but because we did not fully understand what the answer actually meant, we put ourselves in a difficult situation.

 It is important to establish expectations during the interview.
 And just because you interview for a job and they offer you the position, does not mean you have to accept it.
 You are in complete control of which jobs you accept and those you decline.

 Gabe’s first job offer out of school was for a Director of Rehab at a SNF- obviously, not a good fit.
 He declined.

 However, there are positions available that do support new grads, in new settings, with orientation, and support.

 At our second assignment, the company oriented us all we needed to know about home care, even though we had no prior experience in the setting.
-They provided us ample amount of time to train each of us with a preceptor and educate us fully.
+They provided us ample amount of time to train each of us with a preceptor, educated us fully, and provided support for questions.
 They did not pressure us to work beyond our capabilities as we became acquainted to the computer system and documentation required of home care.
-The staff was supportive, and we each had a preceptor and a director available to answer questions, whenever we needed.

 In conclusion, not all jobs are appropriate for new grads, and it is important to know what questions to ask during the interview to help weed out those that are not.